gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 {:style="border: 4px solid #FDC975"}

 ### ✍ Remember
-1. Costs associated with resources differ from *Region* to *Region*, because AWS generally discounts in *Regions* where it's cheaper to operate a data center.
+1. Costs associated with resources differ from Region to Region, because AWS generally discounts in Regions where it's cheaper to operate a data center.
 2. Not all services are available in all the Regions.
 3. Any resource spread across multiple AZs are considered to be Highly Available (i.e: even if an AZ goes down resource will continue working)
-4. AWS has separate *Regions* called `GovCloud` to be used by the US, only US Government organizations are allowed to use data centers in those *Regions*.
+4. AWS has separate Regions called `GovCloud` to be used by the US, only US Government organizations are allowed to use data centers in those Regions.
 5. When you choose a region for provisioning your resources, just keep following parameters in your mind,
-   - **Optimize Latency:** Make sure Users who will be primarily accessing your applications are closer to the region where you are provisioning your resource so that latency can be minimized.
+   - *Optimize Latency:* Make sure Users who will be primarily accessing your applications are closer to the region where you are provisioning your resource so that latency can be minimized.
-   - **Minimize Costs:** As previously said, some services are cheaper in certain Regions.
+   - *Minimize Costs:* As previously said, some services are cheaper in certain Regions.
 While this difference is not significant, it should be one of your deciding factors.
-   - **Address Regulatory Requirements:** Some governments have regulations that do not allow their citizen's data to be stored outside their country, such regulatory requirements must be considered as well.
+   - *Address Regulatory Requirements:* Some governments have regulations that do not allow their citizen's data to be stored outside their country, such regulatory requirements must be considered as well.

 ---
 {:style="border: 4px solid #FDC975"}

 ## How to make sure my resources are isolated?
-It's possible to isolate your instances from others with the help of **Virtual Private Cloud (VPC)**.
-Consider *VPC* as a networking layer above your AWS resources, most of your AWS resources have to be assigned a *VPC*.
-With *VPC*, it's easier to govern how each of these resources communicates with each other and the world.
+It's possible to isolate your instances from others with the help of **VPC (Virtual Private Cloud)**.
+Consider VPC as a networking layer above your AWS resources, most of your AWS resources have to be assigned a VPC.
+With VPC, it's easier to govern how each of these resources communicates with each other and the world.

-*VPC* has a boundary, **you cannot span *VPCs* across multiple Regions** (1 VPC 🔗 1 Region).
+VPC has a boundary, *you cannot span VPCs across multiple Regions* (1 VPC 🔗 1 Region).
 All resources provisioned within a VPC will be created in the same Region only.
-Since a Region may include multiple AZs, a *VPC* may include multiple AZs (1 VPC 🔗 N AZ).
-Also, **a Region itself can have multiple *VPCs* under it** (1 Region 🔗 N VPC).
+Since a Region may include multiple AZs, a VPC may include multiple AZs (1 VPC 🔗 N AZ).
+Also, *a Region itself can have multiple VPCs under it* (1 Region 🔗 N VPC).

-If VPC is not enough for logical isolation of your resources, you can also create **Subnets** within any *VPC*. *Subnets* or subnetworks are just *VPCs* divided into smaller networks.
+If VPC is not enough for logical isolation of your resources, you can also create Subnets within any VPC.
+Subnets or subnetworks are just VPCs divided into smaller networks.

-Association between *Subnets* and AZ is similar to that of *VPC* and Regions, **you cannot span *Subnet* across multiple AZs** (1 Subnet 🔗 1 AZ), all resources provisioned within a *subnet* will be created in the same AZ.
-Also, **an AZ itself can have multiple *Subnets* under it** (1 AZ 🔗 N Subnets)
+Association between Subnets and AZ is similar to that of VPC and Regions, *you cannot span Subnet across multiple AZs* (1 Subnet 🔗 1 AZ), all resources provisioned within a Subnet will be created in the same AZ.
+Also, *an AZ itself can have multiple Subnets under it* (1 AZ 🔗 N Subnets)

 ![](assets/img/P004/02_01.png)